hPurnell/clean_architecture_litestar_faststream/readme.md

 ## Features
 - Web framework - Litestar.
     - Transport layer case conversion, i.e PascalCase REST layer to snake_case internal naming.
 - Event streaming handled by FastSteam, supports Kafka, RabbitMQ, and Redis.
+Pub / sub.
 - ORM - SQLalchemy
     - Low code approach to adding tables - create a new domain model, a new SQLalchemy table entity, and inherit from BaseRepository and AbstractRepository.
+- Unit of work design pattern.
 - Dependency Inversion - Dishka DI framework
     - Dependency injection for components, seperate assembly for the application and test case instances.
 Monkey patching for tests is unncessary.